How to Better Takes Notes in Your Meetings and Conferences

 You love attending meetings and also conferences… but you hate taking notes.
 If you’ve been to enough meetings, conferences, or seminars, you know the drill: everyone takes great notes at the beginning of the meeting, but as the day or meeting progresses, more and more of the notes are forgotten.

 If you’re responsible for taking notes in meetings and conferences, you’ve probably felt the frustration of trying to do your job while staying alert.
 It’s especially tiresome since most people seem to forget that taking notes is a skill that can easily be practiced.
+Tools like fathom notetaker can make the process more efficient by helping you capture important details without missing a beat.
 There are dozens of note-taking techniques available, and choosing one that works is just a matter of personal preference.

 Ditch The Laptop-Use Pen And Paper Instead

 We use laptops and tablets all of the time.
 We’re used to typing in information, checking our email, surfing the web, and taking notes.
-So, it can be hard for us to switch to pen and paper.
-But there’s a reason those old-school note-taking methods worked so well: They’re fast.
+But there is really no reason why we should not be using traditional ballpoint pens and paper.
+There’s a reason those old-school note-taking methods worked so well: They’re fast.
 And, if you’re really trying to get the most out of your meetings, conferences, and training sessions, speed matters.

 When was the last time your notes from your conference or meeting were legible?
 Oh, right, never.
 We are guessing you’ve probably resorted to scribbling notes on your phone or jotting down a summary on a tablet.
 Both methods are not ideal.
 But what happens when you have space in your brain for things that aren’t conference notes?
 If you are still worried about a pen-and-paper note-taking experience, there’s a solution.
 Check out Evernote, which organizes your notes for you by person, topic, and date, so you can quickly look back and find information.